johntellsall/shotglass/DEMOS.md

 ## Web frameworks

 Flask is a minimal web framework, facilitating the use of plugins to accomplish work.
 Django is a mature "batteries included" framework.
+How do they compare in terms of size and complexity?
+Also examined are alternative Python web frameworks Bottle and Pyramid.

 ```
 $ ./manage.py show flask bottle pyramid django-1.9